muratsafarov/awesomeweatherapp/README.md

 # awesomeweatherapp
-A simple yet awesome application for finding out how is the weather today.
+A simple yet awesome application for helping you to find out how is the weather now.

 Change #1